SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

         $ docker run -d -p 80:80 --name phormer phormer
     ```
     This Docker file is located inside the __PhormerDockerfile__ folder. <br />
     To execute it, first save in another folder the Dockerfile provided for JTrac.
-After that substitute (global folder) Phormer's.
+After that substitute (global folder) Phormer's. <br />
     Before executing the Dockerfile, go to the PhormerVersions folder and choose a version you'd like to test; then change it accordingly inside the Dockerfile. <br />

 ### Step 2